Přibyslav: Sights

-The oldest building in the town is a Gothic tower from 1497.
-Next to the tower is the Church of the Nativity of Saint John the Baptist, built in the Baroque style in 1753.
+The oldest building in the town is a Gothic tower from 1497, which is the only remnant of a medieval church.
+Next to the tower is the Church of the Nativity of Saint John the Baptist, built in the Baroque style in 1750–1753.

-Přibyslav Castle was built in 1560 by Zachariáš of Hradec.
+The Přibyslav Castle was built in the Renaissance style 1560 by Zachariáš of Hradec.
 There are two courtyards in the castle.
 The older one is valuable by columns in the Tuscan style.
 Today the castle houses the Fireman Museum.

 An equestrian statue of Jan Žižka by Bohumil Kafka from 1935 is located in the town park.
 It is a smaller model of the larger statue, which is part of the National Monument at Vítkov in Prague.